Cameron Artis-Payne: From NFL to Alutes

 “There are different rules, but it’s still football,” said Artis-Payne, who competes with William Stanbach for the main running position at the Montreal Club.

 So far, the Pennsylvania athlete has said he is satisfied with the way his training camp went.
-Head coach Gary Jones.
+Head coach Gary Jones too.

 “I love what I see,” Jones said.
 He is an intelligent player, he defends the ball well.
 This guy is an NFL player.
 Had a career in, and with his background sees things that others do not do, such as certain blocks and some breaches in security.
 He shows a lot of patience. ”